-On October 13, 2014, Medtech Group Acquisition Corp ("Medtech Corp."), a Texas corporation and newly formed wholly owned subsidiary of the Company, entered into an interest sale agreement to purchase 100% of the equity or membership interests of OrthoPhoenix, LLC ("OrthoPhoenix"), a Delaware limited liability company, TLIF, LLC ("TLIF") and MedTech Development Deutschland GmbH ("MedTech GmbH" and along with OrthoPhoenix and TLIF, the "Medtech Entities") from MedTech Development, LLC ("MedTech Development").
+On October 13, 2014, Medtech Group Acquisition Corp ("Medtech Corp."), a Texas corporation and newly formed wholly-owned subsidiary of the Company, entered into an interest sale agreement to purchase 100% of the equity or membership interests of OrthoPhoenix, LLC ("OrthoPhoenix"), a Delaware limited liability company, TLIF, LLC ("TLIF") and MedTech Development Deutschland GmbH ("MedTech GmbH" and along with OrthoPhoenix and TLIF, the "Medtech Entities") from MedTech Development, LLC ("MedTech Development").
 The Medtech Entities own patents in the medical technology field.

 Pursuant to the terms of the Interest Sale Agreement between MedTech Development, Medtech Corp. and the Medtech Entities, the Company (i) paid MedTech Development \$1,000,000 cash and (ii) issue a Promissory Note to MedTech Development in the amount of \$9,000,000 and (iii) assumed existing debt payable to Medtronics, Inc. The assumed debt payable to Medtronics was renegotiated, as a result of which, the outstanding amount was \$6.25 million prior to any repayment by the Company.
-The debt is due in installments through July 20, 2015; in the event that the Company paid the total amount due by June 30, 2015, the Company would have received a reduction in the remaining principal owed by the Company in the amount of \$750,000.
-Since the Company expeted to make the payment by that time when it entered into the agreement, the Company took a discount to the principal amount during the fourth quarter of 2014 when it made the acquisition.
-However, since the Company did not actually make the payment of the final principal amount by June 30, 2015, the Company reversed the earlier discount as of June 30, 2015.
+The debt was due in installments through July 20, 2015; in the event that the Company paid the total amount due by June 30, 2015, the Company would receive a reduction in the remaining principal owed by the Company in the amount of \$750,000.
 The transaction resulted in a business combination and caused the Medtech Entities to become wholly-owned subsidiaries of the Company.